 Every work day in the construction industry, an average of three people are fatally injured.
 The Associated Builders and Contractors are taking STEPs to change that.

 What if your company could be 680 percent safer than the industry average?
 What if you could reduce your Total Recordable Incident Rate by 85 percent?
-According to the Associated Building and Contractors Inc. (ABC), that’s not just wishful thinking, it’s possible.
+According to the Associated Builders and Contractors Inc. (ABC), that’s not just wishful thinking, it’s possible.

 Every company – including companies in non-residential construction like the members of ABC – wants to send its workers home after a day of work in the same condition in which they arrived.
 Until now, relatively few studies have been conducted on the correlation between the use of measures companies can take to keep workers safe on job sites – known as leading indicators – and the number of incidents, accidents and injuries that occur (trailing indicators).
 The empirical evidence did not exist.